Scope of the Account

 Those bodies that draw down funding from the Scottish Consolidated Fund, principally the Scottish Government, provide annual accounts reporting their stewardship of those funds.

 These accounts can be read in conjunction with the Devolved Taxes Account and the annual accounts of the Scottish Government and other bodies funded from the Scottish Budget to follow the flow of funds into and out of the Scottish Consolidated Fund, funding the use of resources authorised by the Scottish Parliament.
-These accounts can be accessed online at gov.scot.
+These form a suite of accounts information that describe the fiscal activity of the Scottish Government, and also include the annual accounts of other bodies within the Scottish Administration and of the bodies funded directly from the Scottish Budget, which together report on the use of resources authorised by the Scottish Parliament for the financial year.
+The Scottish Government Consolidated Accounts and the Devolved Taxes Account can be accessed online at The Scottish Government.

 These accounts show the transactions for the services set out above.
-The receipts paid into the Fund during the year totalled £35,825 million with payments from the Fund of £35,809 million.
-The effect of the resulting surplus of £16 million is to increase the balance at the Government Banking Service by this amount to £265 million.
+The receipts paid into the Fund during the year totalled £55,790 million with payments from the Fund of £55,725 million.
+Excluding receipts and payments in relation to the UK Contingencies Fund (see Foreword), receipts paid into the Fund were £48,715 million and payments from the Fund were £48,650 million.
+The effect of the resulting surplus of £65 million is to increase the balance at the Government Banking Service by this amount to £287 million.

 Principal Accountable Officer